September 28, 1995 | Commentary on National Security and Defense

 So what can be done?

-the project.
-If Russia refuses, it should face a cutoff of U.S.
+In the meantime, Congress also should call on Russian President Boris Yeltsin to remove all technical and financial assistance from the project.
+If Russia refuses, it should face a cutoff of U.S. economic aid.

 But that's just my opinion.